MY SAD, SAD STORY

 To my surprise, I loved college.
 It was an intellectual feast for one who had been intellectually starved.
 So, I started learning about the real world.
 I have always loved to read, and now I started reading sensible books, bracingly different from the novels of C.S.
 Lewis, the epics of J.R.R.
 Tolkien, SCIENCE IS A SACRED COW, Norse myths, ON THE TRACK OF UNKNOWN ANIMALS, and all the other fantasies I had been fed at Waldorf.

 I don't want to misrepresent anything or applaud myself.
 I say that I loved college.
 But it took me awhile to figure that out (d'oh).
 I was not wholly the product of my Waldorf schooling, of course.
 Other factors influenced me: my family, my church (Lutheran), etc. Indeed, I had grown a bit skeptical of Waldorf during my final years there (see my essay “Unenlightened”).
 Nonetheless, I emerged from Waldorf as if from a brainwashing experiment.
-If my mind had not be wholly captured, my imagination and desires had been.
+If my mind had not been wholly captured, my imagination and desires had been.
 I yearned for things this world does not offer.
 One consequence (for me and many other Waldorf graduates) was a disinclination and an inability to lead a normal life, engaging in normal activities, seeking normal objectives...
 I was unfit for reality.
 I dropped out of the first college I attended.
 I was still so lost, I couldn't even begin to guess where my salvation lay.
 A few months later, I enrolled at another college, and I completed a few courses before dropping out again.
 I could have drifted away at the point and become, what?
-A wino?
-An addict?
+A deadbeat?
+A backwoods recluse?
 I don't know.
 But something had happened to me at that second college — I'd been exposed to a few examples of rationality and beauty.
-I'd taken psychology, and Shakespeare, and anthropology (that’s “-logy,” not “-sophy”) — I'd gotten just enough exposure, I guess, to lead me to a third college.
+I'd taken courses in psychology, and Shakespeare, and anthropology (that’s “-logy,” not “-sophy”) — I'd gotten just enough exposure, I guess, to lead me to a third college.
 This third time stuck.
 I stayed right through graduation, becoming an "Honors Scholar" along the way, and winning a scholarship as reputedly the best English major.
 (This message is being brought to you by an uninterested member of Phi Beta Kappa.)
 But believe me, I was still a mess.

 If I was a good student, that was, in a sense, the pose I adopted so no one would see what a whacked-out screw-up I really was.
 Once or twice I tried to describe my Waldorf schooling to friends, but what I had to say was so inconceivable to them that I got very little benefit from the effort.
 I also tried psychiatry — I visited the college's shrink a few times — but again, there seemed to be no point.
 I couldn't articulate my confusion and pain, and the kind man who wanted to help me had no way of grasping what I had experienced during my childhood.

 My "pose" as a good student was just about the only thing I had going for me.
 (Looking back, I don't think I had more than three or four dates in college, and they were all awkward, embarrassed exercises in mutual misunderstanding.
 I never dated the same girl twice, and my dates occurred perhaps once per year.
 Good grief.)
 But I was a good student, and this actually was more than a pose.
-I loved learning so much that I went on to graduate school and then became a college prof. All the while, however, I still considered myself a romantic (in the Wordsworthian sense, not the Robert Redford), perhaps even a transcendentalist.
+I loved learning so much that I went on to graduate school and then became a college instructor.
+All the while, however, I still considered myself a romantic (in the Wordsworthian sense, not the Robert Redfordish), perhaps even a transcendentalist.
 I knew I wasn't a disciple of Steiner's.
 I'd tried to read a couple of his books, but they seemed to me arid and stupid.
 I knew, in fact, that they represented what I wanted to get away from.
-But still, I remained in many ways a specimen of Anthropop brainwashing.
+But, still, I remained in many ways a specimen of Anthropop brainwashing.
 I was still in the clutches of a vague mysticism and a Waldorf-induced alienation from reality.
-Take a specific, Waldorf-weird example: My Waldorf's small library contained books on UFOs, abominable snowmen, and other fictitious phenomena, presented as if these phantoms actually existed.
+Take a specific, Waldorf-weird example: My Waldorf school's small library contained books on UFOs, abominable snowmen, and other fictitious phenomena, presented as if these phantoms actually exist.
 We students at Waldorf were encouraged to give credence to all manner of fabulous nonsense.
 Thus, I left Waldorf believing in UFOs.
 All during college and right up to the time I got tenure on an English faculty, I would scan the night skies looking for UFOs.
 And I saw some!
 Except, except...

 My rational nature was slowly emerging, and I eventually realized that all I had seen were lights in the sky, which could have been anything.
 I never saw a flying disc, I never got abducted, I never met a little green man.
 I came to understand that I was fooling myself, wishing to see something so hard that I (almost) convinced myself that I had.
 But I hadn't.